Uli Hoeneß: Personal life

 Hoeneß and his wife Susanne have two children, Sabine and Florian, and have been married for over 40 years.
 Hoeneß is the son of a master butcher and now co-owns HoWe Wurstwaren KG, a Nuremberg-based bratwurst factory.
 Hoeneß's younger brother Dieter also had a very successful career as a player in the Bundesliga and for the West Germany national team.
+Hoeneß's nephew Sebastian is a head coach for Bundesliga club VfB Stuttgart.

 On 17 February 1982, Hoeneß was the sole survivor of the crash of a light aircraft in which three others died.
 He was on his way to a West Germany national team friendly.
 Sleeping in the rear of the plane, he sustained only minor injuries.

 Hoeneß has provided financial assistance, either personally or through organizing benefit games, to other German league teams such as FC St. Pauli, Hertha BSC, Borussia Dortmund, 1860 München and Hansa Rostock.

 Hoeneß has helped former Bayern players such as Sebastian Deisler (depression), Breno (depression), and Gerd Müller (alcoholism) in times of need.